Akomal/Data-Transformation-Pipeline-with-Airflow/readme.md

 3. Copy the DAG file (etl_orchestrator.py) to the DAGs directory of your Apache Airflow installation.

-4. Access the Airflow web interface and trigger the DAG manually.(This project is in progress so it's scheduled manually).
+4. Access the Airflow web interface and trigger the DAG manually.

 # Note